Cultured Guru Logo

 What is Ceviche?

 Ceviche, also known as cebiche, seviche, or sebiche, is a seafood dish originally from South America, specifically the region that is now Peru.
 Ceviche is made from fresh raw fish or shellfish cured in fresh citrus juice.
+This mango shrimp ceviche recipe is sure to be a hit at your next gathering.

 The raw fresh seafood is diced and then marinated in lemon or lime juice.
 The raw fish reacts with the citrus juices and becomes opaque and firm while absorbing flavor.